luljn/AI-Game/README.md

 # Description

-A two-player game powered by Artificial Initelligence.
+A two-player game powered by Artificial Initelligence (for Linux based OS).

 # Tools used.